Mechanical Engineering (Capital)

 Total Credits31

 Students who have deficiencies in the use of spoken or written English may be required to take courses in these areas in addition to the specified degree requirements.
-Credits earned to remediate deficiencies cannot be applied towards requirements for the M.S. degree.
+Credits earned to remediate deficiencies cannot be applied toward requirements for the M.S. degree.

 Degree requirements must be completed within six years of admission to degree status.